kykosic/remote/README.md

 Simple CLI tool for managing cloud instances for remote development.

+Allows you to configure multiple remote instances with different cloud provider credential profiles.
+You can store configurations and swap between them (your "active" instance) for quick interaction.

 Currently only supports AWS EC2 instances, but I will add more cloud providers as I need.

 ## Install